Sarah A. Schnitker, Ph.D. profile photo

 Biography

-Dr. Sarah Schnitker joined the Psychology and Neuroscience Department at Baylor University in fall 2018 as an Associate Professor.
-She holds a Ph.D and an M.A. in Personality and Social Psychology from the University of California, Davis, and a BA in Psychology from Grove City College.
-Prior to joining the faculty at Baylor University, Schnitker was an Associate Professor in the Thrive Center for Human Development at Fuller Theological Seminary in Pasadena, CA. Schnitker studies virtue and character development in adolescents and emerging adults, with a focus on the role of spirituality and religion in virtue formation.
+Dr. Sarah Schnitker is a Professor of Psychology and Neuroscience at Baylor University as well as the Associate Vice Provost for Interdisciplinary Research Initiatives and Director of the BRIGHTS (Baylor Research in Growth and Human Thriving Science) Center.
+She holds a PhD and an MA in Personality and Social Psychology from the University of California, Davis, and a BA in Psychology from Grove City College.
+Schnitker studies virtue and character development in adolescents and emerging adults, with a focus on the role of spirituality and religion in virtue formation.
 She specializes in the study of patience, self-control, gratitude, generosity, and thrift.
-Schnitker has procured more than $3.5 million in funding as a principle investigator on multiple research grants, and she has published in a variety of scientific journals and edited volumes.
-Schnitker is a Member-at-Large for APA Division 36 – Society for the Psychology of Religion and Spirituality, is a Consulting Editor for the organization’s flagship journal, Psychology of Religion and Spirituality, and is the recipient of the Virginia Sexton American Psychological Association’s Division 36 Mentoring Award.
+Schnitker has published more than 150 peer-reviewed articles and edited chapters, and she has procured more than $16 million in funding as a principal investigator on multiple research grants.
+Schnitker has served as an Associate Editor or Editorial Board member for Psychology of Religion and Spirituality, Journal of Research in Personality, and Journal of Positive Psychology.
+She is a co-editor of the Handbook of Positive Psychology, Religion, and Spirituality.
+She is an American Psychological Association Fellow and winner of the International Positive Psychology Association Spirituality and Meaning Division Researcher Award.
+She is a dedicated mentor, having served as dissertation advisor for more than 20 doctoral students, whom she helps to cultivate intellectual virtues alongside scientific competencies.
+She is the recipient of the Virginia Sexton American Psychological Association’s Division 36 Mentoring Award and Student International Positive Psychology Association Mentor Award.

 Areas of Expertise